cozy-labs/cozy-light/README.md

 **Tests status**: ![Travis Badge](https://travis-ci.org/cozy-labs/cozy-light.svg)

-Cozy Light allows you to deal, without effort, with many self-hosting use cases like turning your server into a file storage, hosting your static website or managing dockerized web apps.
+Cozy Light allows you to deal, without effort, with many self-hosting use cases like turning your server into a file storage, hosting your static website or running HTML5 apps.
 You can try it on your desktop or directly set it up on your own server.
 It performs well on cheap hardwares like the Raspberry Pi or small Digital Ocean VPS.

 # Use cases and distributions